-Co-Chairs, each with equal full responsibility for the role, may be appointed to the Regulatory Committees in recognition of the fact that they meet more frequently than other committees.
+Two Chairs, each with equal full responsibility for the role, may be appointed to the Regulatory Committees in recognition of the fact that they meet more frequently than other committees.

-A maximum of two Co-Chairs may be appointed to any one committee.
-If Co-Chairs are appointed then a Deputy Chair shall not be appointed to that committee.
-The Co-Chair role cannot be job-shared.
+A maximum of two Joint Chairs may be appointed to any one committee.
+If Joint Chairs are appointed, then a Deputy Chair shall not be appointed to that committee.
+The Chair role cannot be job-shared if there are Joint Chairs.

-As with Job-Share Chairs, only one Co-Chair can chair a committee meeting and have the casting vote at any one time.
+As with Job-Share Chairs, only one Joint Chair can chair a committee meeting and have the casting vote at any one time.
 The other attends the meeting as an ordinary committee member.
 The Chair will be identified at the start of the meeting.